Business Management in your Professional Services Firm

 Like people, companies of all sizes come and go.
 The ones that live the longest actively work on their health and never take it for granted.
 In a professional services firm, good business management is essential.

-When did you first hear of the iPhone, Android, Uber, Spotify, Kindle, Airbnb or Instagram.
-The answer has to be less than 10 years ago.
-Even Skype and Facebook are only a little older.
+When did you first hear of the iPhone, Android, Uber, Spotify, Kindle, Airbnb, Skype, Facebook or Instagram.
+The answer has to be less than 20 years ago.

 And when did you last hear of Kodak, Blackberry or PanAm.
 It might have been when you were astounded to hear of their bankruptcy.